erlerobot/old_kernels/README.md

 KERNELS
 -------

-The different kernels used with the robot Erle.
+The different kernels used with the robots at Erle Robotics.